gipplab/math-content-similarity/demo/Readme.md

 ---

-### Notes
+### Critical Notes
 - Ensure you copy the document title **exactly**, including LaTeX formatting if applicable.
-- If recommendations are not visible, check if the document exists on the MaRDI portal.
+- If, after pasting a document title in the search bar, it shows no suggestions, the document might not exist on the MaRDI portal.